torchnetwork/pod-browser/README.md

   solid-auth-fetcher
 1. `cd lib/lit-solid-core && npm i && npm run build` to install and build lit-solid-core
+1. Copy `.env-example` into `.env` and update any variables you need.
 1. `npm run dev` to run a dev server, or `npm run build` to compile static html and other assets.